c4a-ri/dialbb/docs/document-en/source/04_sample_app.md

   - {ref}`snips_understander`
   - {ref}`stn_manager`

+- Japanese Application

+  - Japanese Canonicalizer
+  - Sudachi Tokenizer
+  - {ref}`snips_understander`
+  - {ref}`stn_manager`

-The Japanese version is available in `sample_apps/network_en/` and the English version is available in `sample_apps/network_en/`.
+The English version is located in `sample_apps/network_en/` and the Japanese version is located in `sample_apps/network_ja/`.

 ### Experimental Application

-This application is based on the Snips+STN application, and is used to test various functions of the built-in blocks.
+This application is based on the Snips+STN application, and includes examples of various functions of the built-in blocks.
 It uses the following built-in blocks.
 (Japanese only).

-- {ref}`japanese_canonicalizer`
+- Japanese Canonicalizer
-- {ref}`sudachi_tokenizer`
+- Sudachi Tokenizer
 - {ref}`snips_understander`
 - {ref}`spacy_ner`
 - {ref}`stn_manager`

-It is `sample_apps/lab_app_ja/`
+It is located in `sample_apps/lab_app_ja/`.

-## ChatGPT Dialogue Application
+### ChatGPT Dialogue Application

 It uses the following built-in blocks to engage in dialogue using OpenAI's ChatGPT.

 - {ref}`chatgpt_dialogue`

+It is located in `sample_apps/chatgpt/`.

 ## Exaplanation of Snips+STN Appplication

-This section describes the structure of a DialBB application through a English sample application.
+This section describes the structure of a DialBB application through the English Snips+STN Application.

 ### System Architecture